-The Committee for Cultural Policy and Global Heritage Alliance jointly submit this testimony on the Proposed Memorandum of Understanding (MOU) for the imposition of import restrictions between the United States and the Republic of Tunisia.
+The Committee for Cultural Policy and Global Heritage Alliance jointly submitted this testimony on the Proposed Memorandum of Understanding (MOU) for the imposition of import restrictions between the United States and the Republic of Tunisia.

 Both the Committee for Cultural Policy and Global Heritage Alliance support the Congressionally mandated application of the 1983 Cultural Property Implementation Act (CPIA).
 However, both organizations object strongly to the imposition of import restrictions that will not only fail to positively impact the situation on the ground in Tunisia, but which will harm U.S. stakeholders, including museum organizations, heritage associations, art collectors and religious communities, especially religious minorities whose families lived in Tunisia.

 Insignificant evidence of either looting or sale of items from Tunisia

 The Public Summary of the request by Tunisia has not established that there is significant looting of Tunisian sites today or that the few items from Tunisia identified as for sale are the products of looting or even from Tunisia at all.
 For U.S. sales of “Tunisian” objects, the Public Summary cites only to:

 - “fragments of vases from Carthage (Punic North Africa more specifically)

 - coins… sold at relatively low prices